Glen

 Linear vs Shortcut

 Linear MCP and Shortcut MCP both let an agent manage software issue tracking, and both are official remote servers reachable over OAuth — so the gap is less about hosting and more about each product's data model and how much of it the agent can reach.
-Linear's official server lets an agent create, search, and update issues and projects, mapping to Linear's streamlined issues-and-projects model that fast-moving product teams favor.
+Linear's official server lets an agent create, search, and update issues and projects and read workspace documents, mapping to Linear's streamlined issues-and-projects model that fast-moving product teams favor.
 Shortcut's official server exposes a richer hierarchy: Stories, Epics, Iterations, Objectives, and Docs, with tool filtering and a read-only mode so you can scope exactly what the agent can do.
-Both connect a coding agent to the work backlog so it can link code to tickets, but Shortcut surfaces more first-class planning constructs (Objectives, Iterations, Docs) while Linear keeps the surface tight and fast.
+Both connect a coding agent to the work backlog so it can link code to tickets, but Shortcut surfaces more first-class planning constructs (Objectives, Iterations) and full document tooling, while Linear reads documents and keeps issues and projects as its tight, fast core.
 The decision turns on which tracker your team uses and whether you want a lean issues-and-projects surface or a broader planning hierarchy with fine-grained tool scoping.

 How they compare